William T. Davis Wildlife Refuge

 The William T. Davis Wildlife Refuge (WTDWR) is an 814 acre wildlife refuge straddling the New Springville and Travis sections of Staten Island.
 The park was named in honor of Staten Island native William T. Davis, a renowned naturalist and entomologist who along with the Audubon Society started the refuge with an original acquisition of 52 acre.
 Additional acreage was acquired in increments and the park is today 814 acre.
 Beginning in 2010, the adjacent 223 acre North Park section of Freshkills Park (the redevelopment of the Fresh Kills Landfill) has undergone preparation to serve as an expansion of the wildlife refuge.

 This refuge is the sixth largest park in New York City out of a total of 1,700 parks; it is only 30 acre smaller than Central Park.

-The United for Wildlife Rehabilitation and Education Center is located at the William T. Davis Wildlife Refuge near the intersection of Travis and Richmond Avenues.
-The center seeks “to care for sick, injured and orphaned wildlife and return them to the wild.”
-The center is sponsored by the New York City Parks Department and serves as a holding facility for the New York State Department of Environmental Conservation.
-Injured animals convalesce at the facility and are eventually returned to the wild.

 The refuge is at the confluence of Main and Springville Creeks, two tributaries of Freshkill Creek, a tidal creek which is connected to the Arthur Kill.

 Within the refuge there are expansive salt marshes with low marsh bordering the creeks and flooding twice daily with the high tide and a more expansive area of high marsh which floods occasionally during exceptionally high tide.
 In the low marsh, saltmarsh cordgrass (Spartina alterniflora) is the dominant species while saltmeadow cordgrass (Spartina patens) is found in the high marsh.
 There are degraded areas of the marsh in which the common reed (Phragmites australis), an invasive species, has supplanted the native cordgrass; this generally occurs in the high marsh zone where the soil is saturated but infrequently inundated.

 In addition to the salt marshes there are forested uplands and a swamp forest and small spring-fed ponds.